PAYONE-GmbH/woocommerce-3/readme.txt

 * Invoice
 * Prepayment

-BS PAYONE GmbH is headquartered in Frankfurt am Main and is one of the leading omnichannel-payment providers in Europe.
+PAYONE GmbH is headquartered in Frankfurt am Main and is one of the leading omnichannel-payment providers in Europe.
 In addition to providing customer support to numerous Savings Banks (Sparkasse) the full-service payment service provider also provides cashless payment transaction services to more than 255,000 customers from stationary trade to the automated and holistic processing of e-commerce and mobile payments.

-*To use this extension, a separate account with BS PAYONE is required.
+*To use this extension, a separate account with PAYONE is required.
 Additional costs incur.
 To create the account, please contact us through https://www.payone.com/en/contact/request-a-quote/.*

 You are very welcome to contribute to this plugin on Github: https://github.com/PAYONE-GmbH/woocommerce-3